Comparison

 Key Features:

-- Multi-entity: Handle complex corporate structures
+• Multi-entity: Handles complex corporate structures

-- Dimensional reporting: Powerful financial analysis
+• Dimensional reporting: Strong financial analysis

-Pricing: Custom pricing, typically $15,000-$40,000/year depending on modules.
+Pricing: Custom, typically $15,000-$40,000/year depending on modules.

 8. Coupa

-Best for: Enterprise procurement-to-pay
+Best for: Enterprise procure-to-pay

 Key Features:

-- Global compliance: Built for multi-country operations
+• Global compliance: Built for multi-country operations

-- Supplier management: Performance tracking and risk monitoring
+• Supplier management: Performance and risk tracking

-Pricing: Enterprise pricing, typically six figures annually.
+Pricing: Enterprise, typically six figures annually with multi-year terms.

 9. Medius